 • 10% of the content can focus on promotions.

 This strategy can be used within an email.
 For example, the “PS” is a great place to mention a new or existing product or service.
-Or is can drive single-topic emails as described above.
+It can also drive single-topic emails, as described above.

 Email List Building – Conclusion